conduktor/quickstart-conduktor-aws-msk/README.md

 # What if I have a license key?

 In that case, change the task definition in the third CloudFormation file (will be going away soon as well, when 1.1.3 is released)

-# Areas of improvement

-- Join diagrams of architecture

-- Output important information out of the CloudFormation files (ALB URL, etc)